JJWesterkamp/event-delegation/README.md

 ### Using custom events

-When using custom events the event types will by default be considered the base type `Event`.
+When using custom event names the event types will by default be considered the base type `Event`.
 You can however append definitions for your custom events to the `GlobalEventHandlersEventMap`:

 ```typescript